-Welcome to Andersen Stringed Instruments.
-I was sixteen years old when I built my first guitar – Richard Nixon was president, gas cost less than a dollar a gallon per gallon and American-made guitars were pretty much limited to a few names like Gibson, Martin and Fender.
+I was sixteen years old when I built my first guitar – Richard Nixon was president, gas cost less than a dollar per gallon and American-made guitars were pretty much limited to a few names like Gibson, Martin and Fender.
 Within ten years of that first guitar, I was earning my living as a guitar maker.

 If you are planning on being in the Seattle area, you are welcome to contact me and we can arrange a time for visiting my shop.
-I generally have several guitars on hand that are available for trying out.
+I occasionally have a guitar or two on hand that are available for trying out.

 Info@AndersenGuitars.com 206-782-8630 (phone calls only, no texts please.)